ExpressionEngine Docs

 {entry_date:relative stop="tomorrow" format="%F %d %Y" timezone="Pacific/Tahiti"}

-If an invalid value is used for stop= a relative date will be displayed.
+If an invalid value is used for stop= a relative date will be displayed in all cases.

 units=